Genetically modified organisms are in our refrigerators, on our shelves and likely in our digestive system right now.

 This can’t be washed out of the food.

 We need to adjust our mindset.
-Consider dirt, rocks and weeds are less expensive than vitamins, fruits and vegetables.
-Why do we pay extra for the latter group?
-Because we don't consider the former to be edible and realize it will do us harm.
-That's the way we can look at organic foods.
-Is food that can potentially modify our reproductive organs and alter our immune system to become an adjuvant for life-threatening disease worth the cheaper price?
+It is true that dirt and rocks are less expensive than fruits and vegetables.
+Why do we discard the former and pay for the latter group?
+Because we do not consider the former to be edible.
+We realize it will do us harm.
+That’s the way we can look at organic foods.
+Is food that can potentially modify our reproductive organs, alter our immune system, and cause life-threatening disease worth the cheaper price?

 I trust this information will help you to remain A Bit More Healthy.
 Now that you have been empowered with the facts, what will you do?
 Some people become vegetarians or vegans.
 But if they don’t eat organic foods, the GMOs can still have negative health consequences.
 Are you prepared to spend upwards of twenty dollars for a fresh grass-fed, USDA Organic steak?
 You can save money by having frozen organic meat shipped from out of state.
 Perhaps you have a plot of land and will begin growing your own fruits and vegetables.
 Or will you give in to the notion that everything is going to kill us eventually, so why bother?
 You don’t need to decide at this moment.
 Watch the videos mentioned in this article.
 Then come back and add your comments below.

 - Plot Summary for Food, Inc. 2008, imdb.com

 - Why Roundup Ready Crops Have Lost their Allure.
 August 10, 2015, harvard.edu